Abergavenny castle was founded on the site of the old Roman fort and vicus of Gobannium probably before the death of William the Conqueror

 Conqueror when there was a royal mint there.
 The early history of

 this district under the Normans is obscure but the castle may have

-formed an early triangle with the castles of Newcastle/Skenfrith and Grosmont controlling the lowlands of Gwent Uwch Coed, with White Castle controlling the highlands inbetween.
+formed an early triangle with the castles of Newcastle/Skenfrith, Grosmont and White Castle controlling the highlands inbetween.
 Grosmont certainly seems to have been founded by 1071.